rhettg/sshamp/README.md

 1. Clone the repository

-2. Run `bd init` to set up beads locally
+2. Run `bd init` to set up beads locally (say yes to git hooks for auto-sync)

 3. Run `bd ready` to see next steps